 State Mental Health and Substance Abuse Planner

-Wyoming’s applications for the Community Mental Health and Substance Abuse Prevention and Treatment Block Grant Combined Application can be viewed by using the link below.
+Wyoming’s FY 2020-2021 Community Mental Health and Substance Abuse Prevention and Treatment Block Grant Combined Application can be viewed by using the link below.

-If you have questions or would like additional information, please contact Megan Norfolk, State Mental Health and Substance Abuse Planner Wyoming Department of Health, Behavioral Health Division 6101 Yellowstone Road, Suite 220 Cheyenne, WY 82002 firstname.lastname@example.org 307-777-6494
+If you have questions or would like additional information, please contact Megan Norfolk, State Mental Health and Substance Abuse Planner, at the Wyoming Department of Health, Behavioral Health Division 6101 Yellowstone Road, Suite 220 Cheyenne, WY 82002 firstname.lastname@example.org 307-777-6494.